 Pricing and Where to Book Nile Cruise for Cheap

 Lock in Your Dates: While planning your budget-friendly Egypt itinerary, we recommend booking your Nile cruise first and planning around that if possible.
 The ships are scheduled to leave on only certain days, so once you have your Nile cruise agenda, you can then plan your pre- and post-Nile plans after locking in your exact dates.

 Don’t Get Price Gouged: Most websites offer Nile River cruises for prices that run well into the thousands of dollars per person!
 It was a pleasant surprise to find these same exact ships, itineraries, and cabins listed in a few other places for a fraction of the cost.
-Many prices are further discounted for the Nile cruises offered during summer months, which makes for incredible value.
+Many prices are further discounted for the Nile cruises offered during summer months, which makes for an incredible value.